-Zoning or land division ordinances are prepared for local municipalities from a basic model ordinance.
-Ordinance language, zoning maps and official maps are customized to the needs of the local community.
+Zoning or land division ordinances are prepared for local municipalities from model ordinances prepared by the Commission.
+Ordinance language, zoning maps, and official maps are customized to the needs of each local community.
 Assistance with street layouts is provided for use in official maps.